 Edward Lawrenson (Course Tutor, MA)

-Edward is a Scottish filmmaker and writer based in London.
-His films have played at a number of festivals, including Sundance, BFI London Film Festival, True/False, Open City; and cinemas, including the Museum of the Moving Image in New York and London’s ICA.
-He has also made radio documentaries for BBC Radio 4.
-Lawrenson’s 2014 documentary Abandoned Goods (codirected with Pia Borg) won the Golden Leopard for Best International Short at the Locarno Film Festival and he was named as one of Filmmaker Magazine’s ‘25 New Faces of Independent Film‘ in 2015.
-His film Uppland, funded through Open City Documentary Festival’s Border Crossings fund and made in collaboration with The Bartlett’s Killian Doherty and premiered at Cinema du Reel in 2018.
+Edward is a London-based filmmaker whose films have played at a number of festivals, including Sundance, BFI London Film Festival, True/False, Open City, Venice architecture biennale, and Cinéma du réel; and cinemas, including the Museum of the Moving Image in New York and London’s ICA.
+His radio documentaries have played on BBC Radio 4.
+His 2018 film Uppland premiered at Cinéma du réel, and went on to play at various international festivals including Open City Documentary Festival.
+His 2015 documentary Abandoned Goods (co-directed with Pia Borg) won the Golden Leopard for Best International Short at the Locarno Film Festival and he was included in Filmmaker Magazine’s ’25 New Faces of Independent Film’ list, in 2015.
+It featured in a major exhibition by the Wellcome Trust in London in October 2016.

 Lawrenson has written on film for a number of publications, including Sight & Sound, Film Quarterly and Screen International.
 He was deputy editor of Sight & Sound from 2000 to 2006.
 He is a programme consultant for BFI London Film Festival and has programmed for the Edinburgh International Film Festival.
 He is a Senior Lecturer in Filmmaking and Kingston School of Art, Kingston University.
 Lawrenson has also taught at the Royal College of Art and the National Film and Television School.